 What has changed in 250 years?
 Aside from the huge leaps forward in technology, today’s consumers want to know more about the ingredients that make up their preferred products.
 What is it made of?
 Where does it come from?
 How is it produced?

-To help our customers answer those questions, Givaudan continues to break new ground by pioneering innovative sourcing practices under an approach we call ‘Sourcing for Shared Value’.
-One of the key pillars is the Company’s Responsible Sourcing Policy, published in 2016, the first of its kind in the flavour and fragrance industry.
+To help our customers answer those questions, Givaudan continues to break new ground by pioneering innovative sourcing practices under a programme we call Sourcing4Good.
+One of the key pillars is the Company’s Responsible Sourcing Policy, updated in 2021.
 It sets standards to ensure that all raw materials are produced in a way that respects people and the environment.